vlang/go2v/README.md

 Make sure `go/bin` is in your path.

-github.com/asty-org/asty@latest - but the code will install it for you the first time you run `go2v`, _if_ it can find `go` in your path.
+The latest version of [asty](https://github.com/asty-org/asty), but the code will install it for you the first time you run `go2v`, _if_ it can find `go` in your path.

 ## Testing